-- -o $\langle file \rangle$ writes the flattened module to $\langle file \rangle$ instead of " $\langle name \rangle{\langle ext \rangle{merged.zo}}$ " for an input file " $\langle name \rangle{\langle ext \rangle}$ ". - -e (path) or --exclude (path) excludes the module in (path) from flattening, as well as all of its dependencies. - -Mor --compile-any flattens the module to machine-independent form, instead of recompiling the flattened module to the current platform and Racket virtual machine; the output generated with -M loads more slowly than a machine-specific form, but raco decompile can show the flattened module in a format that is closer to source. - -r or --recompile (re)compiles the module to machine-dependent form after flattening; this mode is the default except on BC, where flattening can work in terms of bytecode files. - --work (dir) uses (dir) to cache compiled modules in an intermediate form for flattening; using --work with the same (dir) for multiple uses of raco demod can greatly speed up demodularization, and since the cache is based on raco make, it works even with different input files or when modules to be flattened have changed since the last use of the cache. - -g or --garbage-collect aggressively prunes definitions that are unreferenced on the assumption that the right-hand side of a definition has no side effect; due to that unchecked assumption, this conversion may not preserve the behavior of the input module.
+- -o $\langle file \rangle$ writes the flattened module to $\langle file \rangle$ instead of " $\langle name \rangle{\langle ext \rangle{merged.zo}}$ " for an input file " $\langle name \rangle{\langle ext \rangle}$ ". - -x (module-path) or --exclude-library (module-path) excludes the module in (module-path) from flattening, as well as all of its dependencies. - -e $\langle path \rangle$ or --exclude-module $\langle path \rangle$ excludes the module in relative-file $\langle path \rangle$ from flattening, as well as all of its dependencies.
+For backward compatibility, --exclude-modules is an alias for --exclude-module. - -s or --syntax preserve syntax objects and phase levels greater than the run-time phase in the flattened result.
+Otherwise, only the run-time phase is preserved, and unused (or merely exported) definitions are pruned, since they cannot be referenced through syntax. - -M or --compile-any flattens the module to machine-independent form, instead of recompiling the flattened module to the current platform and Racket virtual machine; the output generated with -M loads more slowly than a machine-specific form, but raco decompile can show the flattened module in a format that is closer to source.
+See also --dump-mi.

+- -r or --recompile (re)compiles the module to machine-dependent form after flattening; this mode is the default. - --work $\langle dir \rangle$ uses $\langle dir \rangle$ to cache compiled modules in an intermediate form for flattening; using --work with the same $\langle dir \rangle$ for multiple uses of raco demod can greatly speed up demodularization, and since the cache is based on raco make, it works even with different input files or when modules to be flattened have changed since the last use of the cache. - -g or --prune-definitions increases pruning of definitions that are unreferenced on the unsound assumption that the right-hand side of a definition has no side effect.
+When syntax is preserved, a definition can be pruned as long as no syntax literal includes an identifier that is bound to the definition.
+Since these assumptions are unchecked, conversion may not preserve the behavior of the input module.
+For backward compatibility, --garbage-collect is an alias for --prune-definitions. - --dump (file) writes an S-expression representation of the module's content to (file), which can be helpful for understanding the content that is in the compiled flatten module. - --dump-mi $\langle file \rangle$ writes a machine-independent form of the flattened module to $\langle file \rangle$, the same as -M would write, but useful when -M is not used.